bobbydmartino/.dotfiles/README.md

 To install the dotfiles, you can use the following command:
 `curl -L -o oneliner.sh shorturl.at/cefJ1 && chmod +x oneliner.sh && ./oneliner.sh`

-This command will automatically install the dotfiles for you, and it's compatible with different operating system.
+This command will automatically install the dotfiles for you, and it's compatible with different operating systems.

 Please note that the installation process will replace your current `.zshrc`, `.zprofile`, `.tmux.conf` files with symbolic links to the corresponding files in this repository.
 It will also create symbolic links to `.config` and `.local` in your home directory.